World Financial Group Review – An MLM For Financial Products

 History Of World Financial Group

-World Financial Group got its start back in 1991 when founder Hubert Humphrey left Primerica.
-At the time of its creation, it went by the name of Alexander, Inc., but that was quickly changed to World Marketing Alliance (WMA).
-Humphrey felt that he could better address the needs of baby boomers with different products than Primerica was offering.
+World Financial Group began in 1991 when founder Hubert Humphrey departed Primerica.
+Initially launched as Alexander, Inc., the company quickly rebranded to World Marketing Alliance (WMA).
+Humphrey believed he could better serve baby boomers with a different product mix than what Primerica offered.

-Humphrey created the multi-level marketing model for financial services while at Primerica, which he called the Business Format System.
-He continued to develop and expand this method as WMA began to grow.
-The company quickly expanded its operations into other countries and locations including Canada, Mexico, Taiwan, Guam, Puerto Rico, and the Philippines.
+At Primerica, Humphrey had developed the multi-level marketing framework for financial services, which he called the Business Format System.
+He refined and expanded this approach as WMA experienced rapid growth.
+The company’s operations spread internationally, establishing presence in Canada, Mexico, Taiwan, Guam, Puerto Rico, and the Philippines.

-Today, WFG has over 3,500 offices in the United States and over 42,000 registered agents.
-They work with hundreds of provider companies to provide investment funds, retirement accounts, and many other financial related services.
-The company does approximately $150 million in sales per year.
+Currently, WFG operates more than 3,500 offices across the United States with over 42,000 registered agents.
+Partnering with hundreds of provider companies, they offer investment funds, retirement accounts, and numerous other financial services.
+Annual sales reach approximately $150 million.

 Company Investigations